How to File a DBA in Wisconsin

 – Contact information of the applicant

-Before signing the form, be sure to have a notary to witness the signing of the documents.
+If filing the paper form, be sure to have a notary witness the signing of the document.